Trusted

 Then there are stablecoins, special cryptocurrencies pegged to more stable assets, such as the U.S. dollar, helping dodge the wild price swings typical of the crypto market.
 Stablecoins are perfect for using crypto in day-to-day life without the usual volatility.

-However, it’s worth noting that not everywhere is crypto-friendly.
-So, embracing a salary in cryptocurrency might mean juggling direct crypto payments, using a crypto payment card, and sometimes converting crypto into local currency to navigate areas where digital money is still a no-go zone.
+However, it's worth noting that not everywhere is crypto-friendly.
+So, embracing a salary in cryptocurrency might mean juggling direct crypto payments, using a crypto payment card, and sometimes converting crypto into local currency in areas where digital money is still a no-go zone.

 Don’t forget about your crypto taxes